Oushesh/Impact_Nexus005/README.md

    * Github actions (.github/workflows/<test.yaml>) + Data Version Control

-   1. Data Version Control: "Git for Data" dvc get
+   1. Data Version Control: "Git for Data"

+    dvc get
    2. downloads any data from a url pointing to s3, google bucket or other cloud services and saves where you want.
             It uses hash map like git to efficiently track and cash changes.

-    Services/DVC contains the different workflows
-    Example of Data Versioning:
+    Services/DVC contains the different workflows Example of Data Versioning:

     dvc get gs://dvc_models_bucket/models.pkl -o Services/DVC/models/models.pkl

+Track:

-    Track: dvc add Services/DVC/models/models.pkl
+    dvc add Services/DVC/models/models.pkl

 Any changes people working with you did either on the bucket or new model it gets pushed and tested with the yaml.
-The test gets trrigered and pipeline is evaluated.
+The test gets triggered and pipeline is evaluated.

 Example: Services/DVC/test

      A. Train script model was changed from LinearRegression to Lasso Model.
      B. The change triggers the test written under .github/workflows/test.yaml
      C. dvc can also be use to track the model with the bucket in google cloud: gs://dvc_models_bucket/models/

-2. DVC can compress GBs of data in bytes of metadata where the data sits on the cloud: s3, GCP. gdrive or anything else.

-3.
+Example below the Regression model was changed and test is triggered:

+    Services/DVC/linear_regression_test

 ![LassotoRegression](docs/lasso_regression_test.gif)
+2. Advantage of DVC: it can compress GBs of data in bytes of metadata where the data sits on the cloud: s3, GCP. gdrive or anything else.

 Every github workflows corresponds to the bucket names on google bucket or any other service.